Compassion Factory 8.5 x 7.5 x 3.75 2024

 HELLO ART LOVERS

-The Assemblage Point series is my latest body of artwork comprised of mixed media assemblage paintings of factory temples.
-These artworks are portals and seeds.
+Assemblage Point is my latest body comprised of mixed media assemblage paintings of factory/temples.
+These artworks are portals.
 Born out of a need to create things I require in my life and fundamental necessities for all.
 Art can be more than a reflection of the construct we exist within.
 It has power to inform and shape reality.
 These fetishes offer up ideas of a future.
-I have a list of over 40 potential factles*.
-I approach each one with focus, but also openly surrender to serendipity and universal flow.
-I create them in harmony with a greater power: perhaps my higher self.
+I have a list of over 44 potential factles*.
+I approach each one with focus and surrender to serendipity and the universal flow.
+Created in harmony with a greater power; perhaps my higher self.

 I see this project being workshopped to help others that are feeling small and powerless reclaim and manifest some strength and direction in their life and communities.
-Stay tuned for more and if you have any suggestions or modalities for sharing and enhancing please DM me.
+If you have any suggestions or modalities for sharing and enhancing; please DM me.
 I want to teach this method of creation to empower, heal, unite, and inspire.

-Photos, paint, found number 0 , epoxy, varnish on cradled wood. at Alpha Gallery
+letter 0 , photos, paint, epoxy, varnish on cradled wood at Alpha Gallery

 Following on Kissik’s career-long interest in architecture and industry, her recent “factory” works play with the idea that anything can be manufactured, or mass-produced, including our deepest desires.
 In a similar spirit to Charles Sheeler (1883-1965) she uses her own photography as the basis for conceptualizing these castles of industry.
 Kissik refers to these factories and “secular fetishes,” drawing into question what it is we truly worship in our industrialized world.